 We all know the importance of consistent home practice to generalize new strategies and promote neuroplasticity.
 But sometimes, no matter how hard you try to educate clients, your urgency about this just doesn’t seem to carry over.
+Here are some tips to help motivate your clients to practice.

 Many Variables Influence Someone’s Motivation To Work On New Skills Between Sessions